bradtraversy/ng2-play/README.md

 A minimal [Angular2](https://angular.io/) playground using [TypeScript](http://www.typescriptlang.org/) and [SystemJS loader](https://github.com/systemjs/systemjs)

+This package has been edited from the original.
+The hello.ts was removed and a core app component was created along with a main.ts bootstrapper

 ## Install

 Clone this repo and execute in your favourite shell: